DamoM73/digital-solutions-text/ds_textbook/1_explore/3_analyse_problem/unit_1.md

-# Unit 1 - Creating with code
+# Unit 1: Analyse the Problem
 ```{admonition} Students will:
 - understand methods of breaking down problems into parts using computational thinking and thinking tools
 - analyse problems to identify essential elements, components and features of problems in Digital Solutions